• Skip to primary navigation

 One nearby retirement option:

-Valencia Walk at Riverland is one of the newest 55+ communities on Florida’s East Coast.
-Located in Port St. Lucie, Valencia Walk brings together GL Homes’ famous 55+ resort-style living with an amazing master site plan to create a Florida lifestyle that’s second to none!
-In this new community, you’ll find a million ways to have fun.
-Walk to nearby shops and restaurants, spend the day at the beach or simply enjoy all the amenities right within your own neighborhood.
+Valencia Parc at Riverland is one of the newest 55+ communities on Florida's East Coast.
+Located in Port St. Lucie, Valencia Parc at Riverland brings together GL Homes' famous 55+ resort-style living within the amazing 4,000-acre master-planned community of Riverland to create a Florida lifestyle that's second to none!
+In this new community, you'll find a million ways to have fun with everything connected through miles of eco-friendly greenways without ever having to get in your car.
+Walk or ride your golf cart to all the amenities right within your own neighborhood and to nearby shops and restaurants or enjoy a car ride to spend the perfect day at the beach.

 Tell Us About Your Favorite Florida Coastal Retirement Town